rbolt13/covid-dashboard/README.md

 * `docs`: The output directory for the HTML web dashboard.

 * `raw-data`: The raw data, and index file used to load them.

+* `clean-data`: Clean data used to create visuals and analysis.